cerulean747/Reddit-Comment-Removal/README.md

 Reddit is a website that aggregates news and social content and provides a platform for discussion.
 Although basically any topic can be discussed on Reddit, the site is heavily moderated.
 Users report offensive and abusive comments or comments that otherwise violate subreddit rules to moderators, who then review these comments and decide whether or not to remove them.

 This project predicts whether or not comments from Reddit’s r/worldnews subreddit will be removed, in order to potentially reduce the amount of user and moderator work.
 In particular, I investigate whether or not textual and non-textual features from the comments themselves are predictive of comment removal.
-I use natural language processing techniques and models such as logistic regression, random forest, gradient boosting, and Naive-Bayes classification; and neural network models such as simple neural networks and convolutional neural networks (CNNs).
+I use natural language processing techniques and models such as logistic regression, random forest, and gradient boosting; and neural network models such as simple neural networks and convolutional neural networks (CNNs).

 ## Data Preparation

-My dataset comprises 826,163 total comments, of which 24,952 (3%) are removed by moderators.
-I discuss different techniques I use to address the class imbalance later on in the modeling phase.

 <img src="imgs/removed_class_imbalance.png" width = "450"/>